hallambaker/Mathematical-Mesh/Outputs/Documents/Examples/SchemaAccount.md

 The resulting key set is specified in the device connection:

+The authentication key on its own is specified in the service connection:

 All the above plus the ProfileDevice are combined to form the CatalogedDevice entry: